lccxwt/test1/apollo pandora/apollo_2_0_hardware_system_installation_guide_v1.md

 3. Conection to IPC

    The connection to the IPC is through an ethernet cable.
-Plug the ethernet connector in the cable bundle into an ethernet port on the IPC
+Plug the ethernet connector in the cable bundle into an ethernet port on the IPC.

 4. Connection to GPS: